-Mental Health Research UK - PhD Competition 2022
+Mental Health Research UK - PhD Competition 2022 is now closed

 Mental Health Research UK (incorporating the Schizophrenia Research Fund) is pleased to announce a competition for two PhD Scholarships beginning September 2022.